Trailblazing ODU BSN Graduate to Start at CHKD

 For future nurses who want to follow in her footsteps, Fisher says it can be done: "As long as you have the determination and the willpower to do it, you can do it."

-To learn more about ODU's RN to BSN and concurrent enrollment nursing programs, please visit online.odu.edu/nursing.
+To learn more about ODU's RN to BSN and concurrent enrollment nursing program, please visit online.odu.edu/nursing.

 Old Dominion University, located in the coastal city of Norfolk, is Virginia's entrepreneurial-minded doctoral research university and has been delivering distance-learning programs for 30 years.
 It offers more than 100 programs through ODUOnline in a variety of formats, allowing students to complete degree programs across the world.
 ODU serves more than 24,000 students annually by providing the same rigorous academics online and on-campus.
 Learn more about ODUOnline's programs by visiting online.odu.edu.